markspan/markspan.github.io/_posts/2022-01-23-evtplugins.md

 ```

 ---
 *The Parameter used (Here 'EVT') will select the USB device that has 'EVT' as part of the name.
-This will usually suffice, but if there are more devices that comply, you should use the serial number here to select ONE*
+This will usually suffice, but if there are more devices that comply, you should use the serial number here to select ONE*.
 *Using no, or empty strings will look for devices with "EventExchanger" in the name.*
 ---